JessicaBarnett/angular-component-map/README.md

   - "debug": run this to run the data-building code with `inspect`

 ## Bugfix TODO
+1) AllJourneysComponent should have children (JourneyListComponent) but does not
-1) get rid of 'user/jessica' in the paths in build_trees.js
+2) get rid of 'user/jessica' in the paths in build_trees.js
-2) make sure this works for wire too
+3) make sure this works for wire too
-3) make sure sorting is working correctly...
+4) make sure sorting is working correctly...

 ## Feature TODO
 1) move the labels with children to the same position as the actual children for better readability